kevinjiang14/Wear_Where/README.md

 # Working Functionality

-- Weather Tab: Currently displays the weather in your current location, as well as an hour-by-hour weather forecast.
+- Weather Tab: Currently displays the weather of your current location, as well as daily and hour-by-hour weather forecasts.
+User's favorite temperature is stored in a database.
+Can search a place to get the current temperature of that place.

-- Apparel Tab: Back-end for clothing suggestions
+- Apparel Tab: Back-end for clothing suggestions.
+Headwear, Upperbody, Lowerbody, and Shoes buttons to suggest apparel based on the weather in your current location.

-- Vacation Tab: In Progress
+- Vacation Tab: Functionality to properly allow user to search for the weather conditions for a queried place during a specified interval.

 - Road Trip Tab: Can search places (suggested places show up while searching) for starting and ending points, and place these points on the map as markers.
 Can also view your current location.
+Functionality to properly allow users to search for the weather conditions at pre-specified intervals throughout a queried route.
+Map updates with an estimated route between the specified locations with weather icons, interval locations, distance traveled from the starting location, time elapsed from the starting location (based on non-stop driving after querying the route), Estimated Arrival Time (correct with respect to the time zone of the interval), and temperature and conditions at the Estimated Arrival Time.

 # Pending Functionality

 - Weather Tab: 10-day forecast in your current location.